claytonblythe/deepython/content/cs231Lecture3notes.md

 was about defining a loss function for how the Linear Classifier performs across all of the training data, and this in a sense quantifies how "unhappy" our scores are across the training data.

-The task then is to find a way to efficiently find the parameters (Weights and biases) that minimize and optimize the loss function via some optimization algorithm like Gradient Descent.
+The task then is to find a way to efficiently find the parameters (Weights and Biases) that minimize and optimize the loss function via some optimization algorithm like Gradient Descent.

 ### Loss Functions
 1. Multiclass SVM Loss